nsomar/Swiftline/Readme.md

 - Add gather (from [highline](https://github.com/JEG2/highline)) to ask function
 - Figure out a way to eliminate the need of `interactive`

+## Examples
+A list of examples can be found [here](https://github.com/oarrabi/Swiftline/tree/master/Examples)
 ## Tests
 Tests can be found [here](https://github.com/oarrabi/Swiftline/tree/master/SwiftlineTests).
 They can be normally run from the Xcode
 .